Ale-JRD/Trads/content/post/index-T1.md

 Rinji continued.

-[You’re scared because you’re confronting it head-on.]
+「You’re scared because you’re confronting it head-on.」

-[—]
+「—」

 “That’s why…”, Rinji continued.

-[Having the courage not to run from that fear— that’s what real bravery is.]
+「Having the courage not to run from that fear— that’s what real bravery is.」

 …Ahh, I see.